Mallorca Spring Bike Camp 2021

 Our Spring Bike Camp in Mallorca is famous for its quality of rides, support and accommodation.
 Many of our clients have been with us for many years but we always get new cyclist join us every March.
 As well as all the cyclists from the UK escaping the freezing fog, our guests come from as far away as Canada, Sweden, South Africa and the USA just to be on this one camp each year.
 Staying at the PortBlue Club Pollentia Resort, the camp is scheduled for early March each year.

 Our Spring Camp will have leaders for every group and also a support vehicle carrying water, nutritional supplies and spares.
 The Camp is limited in spaces so book early to avoid disappointment.
-We have been allocated a range of rooms as indicated in the price list.
 The ride groups vary in speed and distance and cater for all types of road cyclists.
-If it’s your first Bike Camp, don’t worry there will be plenty of people to ride with and nobody is ever left behind.
+If it’s your first Bike Camp, don’t worry, there will be plenty of people to ride with and nobody is ever left behind.
 If you want some quick miles then our faster groups will challenge you on the rides.

 If you’ve been on an Andy Cook Cycling holiday before you will know the answer is a resounding yes.

 The Andy Cook Bike Camp in Mallorca is often used to get some base rides in before the season starts back home.
 Some of the groups are a bit faster for those of you who are training for specific goals such as sportives.

 If it’s your first time with us, it’s simple really, we pride ourselves on being inclusive not exclusive.
 By providing several group rides each day you will find like minded cyclists to ride with, no matter if you are an experienced roadie or a relative beginner to road cycling.
 Our camps have always attracted a wide mix of people which makes for not only great bike rides but a friendly sociable atmosphere.